-- 16. (a) The wheels of all vehicles transporting aggregate from the site onto the public road shall, prior to the exit of such vehicles onto the public road, be washed in the existing wheel washing facility, which shall remain operational with an adequate supply of uncontaminated water for the duration of the development hereby permitted. - (b) In the event that carryover of mud or debris onto the public roads become a hazard to road users, the operator shall, within 3 months of a written request of the planning authority, install fixed water sprays on the haul road in accordance with a plan submitted to, and agreed in writing with, the planning authority. - (c) A water bowser and adequate supply uncontaminated water shall be available at all times for use on other hard surfaced areas during dry weather.
+- 16. (a) The wheels of all vehicles transporting aggregate from the site onto the public road shall, prior to the exit of such vehicles onto the public road, be washed in the existing wheel washing facility, which shall remain operational with an adequate supply of uncontaminated water for the duration of the development hereby permitted. - (b) In the event that carryover of mud or debris onto the public roads become a hazard to road users, the operator shall, within 3 months of a written request of the planning authority, install fixed water sprays on the haul road in accordance with a plan submitted to and approved in writing by the Planning Authority. - (c) A water bowser and adequate supply uncontaminated water shall be available at all times for use on other hard surfaced areas during dry weather.
 If insufficient water is available to satisfy this condition, all extraction and truck movements shall be suspended.